-Today, there are more than one hundred National Organizations for Wheelchair Basketball (NOWB) worldwide, and they are divided into four zones: Europe, the Americas, Africa, and Asia Oceania.
-Wheelchair Basketball players have different disabilities; some of them have paralysis, others have suffered amputations, or have spina bifida, birth defects, amongst others, so in order to have a more equal sport, there is a classification system, an international regulation, with which the different levels of disabilities are measured.
+Today, there are more than one hundred National Organizations for Wheelchair Basketball (NOWB) worldwide divided into four zones: Europe, the Americas, Africa, and Asia Oceania.
+Wheelchair Basketball players have different disabilities; some of them have paralysis, others have suffered amputations, or have spina bifida, birth defects, amongst others.
+In order to have a more equal sport, there is a classification system, an international regulation, with which the different levels of disabilities are measured.
 Even though non-disabled athletes may compete using wheelchairs, they are not allowed to go to international competitions.